anthonyscorrea/fvtt-copy-id/README.md

 This module simply gives a little button to some windows to make it easier.
 It will use the full foundry journal format (like `@Item[IokSbCSael7Hc8Cq]{Driftglobe}` or `@Scene[xdntImH0Xubnfk41]{Worldmap}`)
 (Top right the paperclip "ID" button) ![link button](copy_ID_example.png)

+## Settings
+- (Global) GM-only mode: Only makes the button visible for GM Users
+- (Global) Suppress Warnings: Suppresses the nagging warnings when not using SSL/HTTPS

+## Known Issues
+ - Unfortunately due to a lack of clipboard permission on "unsecured" pages the module can't write into clipboard directly.
+The solution is to [enable https in foundry](https://foundryvtt.com/article/ssl/).
+But the module falls back on a prompt out of which you can copy from.

 ## Motivation
 I startet using [Obsidian.md](https://obsidian.md/) for my campaign information.
 But since I also wanted the information to be available in Foundry I import them with the [lava-flow](https://github.com/Praxxian/lava-flow) module.
 Since I write the stuff outside of Foundry however, I can't easily link actors and items in my files.
 This is why I made this little module to make that workflow easier.
 And in case anyone has the same problem I thought to publish this module as well.